vwxi/ism/README.md

 # ism (incremental string matching)

-iss is an implementation of bertrand meyer's [more dynamic variant of the aho-corasick algorithm](https://se.inf.ethz.ch/~meyer/publications/string/string_matching.pdf) written in golang.
+ism is an implementation of bertrand meyer's [more dynamic variant of the aho-corasick algorithm](https://se.inf.ethz.ch/~meyer/publications/string/string_matching.pdf) written in golang.

 ## todo